-For many couples, pets are considered as important as their children.
+For many couples, in both high net worth divorces and more traditional divorces, pets are considered almost as important as their children.
 For couples without kids, pet custody may be the most important issue in their divorce.

 Many other states look at a family pet as just another asset, awarding ownership as part of the asset division process.
 In 2019, California changed its approach to the handling of pet custody disputes in divorce.
 The new law empowered judges in cases of divorce and legal separation to consider what’s in the best interest of “the pet animal” when deciding pet custody – similar to considerations in child custody matters.

 Before the 2019 law was enacted, Orange County family law courts considered pets as community property (property acquired during marriage) that’s owned equally and is to be divided equally in divorce.

 When Governor Jerry Brown signed AB 2274 in the fall of 2018, it amended the state’s Family Code to differentiate companion animals from inanimate community property such as cars, iPads, TVs and chairs.
 The law we have now is a much more accurate reflection of how people feel about their companion animals than was previously the case.

 Under the new law, Orange County family law courts award pet custody based on what arrangement is in the animal’s best interest.
 They may consider questions like: